ljellevo/ghostab/README.md

 └── infra/
 ```

-Running `create-ghostty-tabs ~/projects` prompts you for a title for each folder:
+Running `ghostab ~/projects` prompts you for a title for each folder:

 ```
 Title for 'backend'  [backend]: API